 4. The chances of meeting that someone special is close to zilch

 The longer I stay single, the longer I will remain single.
 This is not just because I become more set in my ways (and unwilling to compromise, if the truth be told) but also because the talent pool shrinks considerably the older I get.
 The number of eligible men (and by eligible, I mean fit, healthy, financially secure, minimal baggage or emotional issues, no small children) I can choose from has significantly decreased.
 There are not that many decent blokes around as far as I can tell.
 The ones who are on the market are avoidants (not good for me and my anxious attachment style) or going through mid-life crises and are looking for a much younger model than me, or young (and I’m a notch on their bedpost and who can be bothered with that crap?) or just bitter from their divorces or separation (because their wives left them and they Seriously.
 Had.
 No. Idea.).
 I can categorically state that NASA has more chance of finding life in another galaxy than me meeting that special someone.

-Want this post as a PDF?
+Want this post as a ebook?
 Now you can!
-Just click here to join my mailing list and you get this post PLUS five others as a Single & Fabulous Mini-book for FREE:
+Just click here and you’ll get this post PLUS five others as a Single & Fabulous Mini-book for FREE: